The Illusion of Ratings and Feedback

 Let’s forget fake following and likes for a moment.
 Besides, I’ve already written a fair bit about them years ago.
 But consider just the fact of a business incentivizing a feedback or review that should ideally be happening without influence.
 Each time we do that, we willingly distort our sense of the pulse of our business.

 Last month, I had dinner at one of the Taj restaurants with relatives.
-While the food was exceptional, the service was aloof, and one dessert was a disaster.
+While the starters and main course were exceptional, the service was aloof, and one dessert was a disaster.
 On another occasion, when at a relatives place, I ordered butter chicken from the Butter Chicken Factory, a nearby joint.
 The butter chicken was terrible!
 I wrote reviews about the Taj dinner and the butter chicken place on Zomato (neither ratings were too terrible).
 Both establishments responded.
 The Taj staff thanked me, saying they would incorporate the inputs.
 And that they looked forward to having me there again soon.
 The city head of the Butter Chicken Factory called to understand what in my opinion, they had gotten wrong about the taste.
 As I was busy, he called at a time I said I’d be free, and tried to understand.
 He had inputs of his own to reason out, like the very different taste of the dish in northern India and other places, and how theirs was influenced more by a certain part of the country.
-It was a good dialogue, with me recommending they try out the dish at another old joint, which I felt was good.
-This felt like a far more human and involved business, as opposed to a template perhaps pasted by the Taj folk.
+It was a good dialogue, with me recommending they try out the dish at another old joint which I knew, was good.
+This felt like a far, far more human and involved business, as opposed to a template perhaps pasted by the Taj folk.

 Now imagine, if the Taj people had offered me a 10% discount on my next visit.
 But the service remained unchanged and the same dessert was still on the menu, and still a dess-aster!
 Perhaps my reaction would have been milder, as I would have been indebted to the 10% discount.
 And the restaurant wouldn’t have learnt anything from the feedback.